nasa/Common-Metadata-Repository/search-app/api_docs.md

 This parameter supports `pattern`, `ignore_case` and option `and`.

-Find granules with the corresponding collection matching any of the 'short_name' param values
+Find granules matching any of the 'short_name' param values.
+The 'short_name' here refers to the short name of the collections corresponding to the granules being searched for.

     curl "%CMR-ENDPOINT%/granules?short_name=DEM_100M&short_name=MINIMAL"

-Find granules with the corresponding collection matching 'short_name' param value with a pattern
+Find granules matching 'short_name' param value with a pattern.

     curl "%CMR-ENDPOINT%/granules?short_name=D*&options[short_name][pattern]=true"